 - The Catachan Face Eater.
 On a planet with the ultimate reputation for Everything Trying to Kill You, this creature is probably the most feared predator.

-- The Skull Spiders from the 2015 reboot.
+- There's also The Skull Spiders from the 2015 reboot.

 - Metroids, although more often than not they latch onto the whole head.